lovell/sharp/README.md

 An advanced setting to disable adaptive row filtering for the lossless PNG output format.

+#### tileSize(tileSize)
+Setting the tile_size when DZI output format is selected.
+Default is 256.

+#### tileOverlap(tileOverlap)
+Setting the overlap when DZI output format is selected.
+Default is 0.

 ### Output methods

 #### toFile(filename, [callback])

 `filename` is a String containing the filename to write the image data to.
-The format is inferred from the extension, with JPEG, PNG, WebP and TIFF supported.
+The format is inferred from the extension, with JPEG, PNG, WebP, TIFF and DZI supported.

 `callback`, if present, is called with two arguments `(err, info)` where: